usaid-cs/yesterday-i-learned/random.md

 1. Captain Crunch's full name is Horatio Magellan Crunch.
 1. Homeschooling typically requires a degree of some sort, like GED.
 This is not true in some states.
 1. [Japanese Sign Language for the word "brother" requires you to flip the bird, twice.](https://media.spreadthesign.com/video/mp4/7/81416.mp4)
-1. Reno NV is farther west than Los Angeles CA.
 1. Led Zeppelin intentionally misspelled "Lead" as "Led", so it cannot be pronounced as Leed Zep Lin.
 The name reportedly came from "sink like a lead zeppelin", one of their reviews.
 1. The reason why solar panel car parks is an awesome idea is two fold.
 First, cars park in the car park when the sun is up.
 So they cannot be charged.
 Second, cars leave the car park at night, when the sun is down, making solar panels useless.
 1. Asphalt is one of the most recycled materials ever.
 Over 99% is recycled from roadways and turned back into roads elsewhere.